Kaciras/deasync/README.md

 DeAsync turns async code into sync, implemented with a blocking mechanism by calling Node.js event loop at JavaScript layer.
 The core of deasync is written in C++.

 This project is forked from [abbr/deasync](https://github.com/abbr/deasync) and rewritten in modern code.
-There are some new features added: TypeScript types, Promise support, and prebuild binaries.
+There are some new features added: Types, Promise support, and prebuild binaries.

 ## Motivation